das-element/python-api/README.md

 ## Python API

-API works for both Pyhton 2 & 3
+API works for both Python 2 & 3

 Available in version **1.2+**